Renasal07/python/11_Access_and_Modify_List_Items/readme.md

 This is my pseudocode:

 * Define the initial list
-* Change 'bananas' to 'grapes'
+* Change 'carrots' to 'spinach'
+* print("Here I have changed the list carrots, to spinach")
 * Print the updated list
-* Access and print the third item in the list
+* print("Here is the updated grocery list:")

 End